AdhamSorour/escrow-dapp/readme.md

 1. Install the project dependencies with `npm install`
 2. Compile the solidity contract with `npx hardhat compile`

-The artifacts will be placed in `/app/artifacts`, which will make them available to the front-end.
-This path configuration can be found in the `hardhat.config.js` file.
+After compiling, the file `Escrow.json` in the generated artifacts folder will be copied into `app/src/` which will make it available to the front-end.
+The file contains important information required by the front-end like the contract's ABI and bytecode.
+To automate this process the `compile` task was overridden in the `hardhat.config.js` file.

 ### In the front-end app directory